What are STIs?

 With Better2Know, all analysis and pathology is performed in a fully certified, European laboratory.
 No STI test is 100% accurate but, as mentioned above, each of Better2Know’s confidential tests and screens stipulates a minimum period of incubation, ensuring the highest possible levels of accuracy.

-To arrange your confidential test or screen in Europe online, please use our online booking system by selecting the Book Now button at the top of the page.
+To arrange your confidential test or screen in Europe online, please use our online booking system by selecting the Book Now button.
 Otherwise, you can make an appointment online by calling our trained Patient Services team on the number above.
 Our dedicated staff are available 24 hours a day, 7 days a week to answer your queries and process your booking.